mrlacey/winappsldn/_posts/2013-09-23-Jobs-jobs-jobs.md

 [![Situation vacant](http://farm4.staticflickr.com/3046/3060094943_b49c91f936_m.jpg)](http://www.flickr.com/photos/invisible-lens/3060094943/ "Job Vacancy in RED ?
 TRUE by Invisible Lens Photography, on Flickr")

-You can now see all the job vacancies we're aware of ([like this one](http://wpug.net/jobs/view/windows-phone-developers-c-metro-html5/)) on our website.
+You can now see all the job vacancies we're aware of (like this one ~~http&#58;&#47;&#47;wpug.net/jobs/view/windows-phone-developers-c-metro-html5/~~) on our website.

-Head on over to **[http://wpug.net/jobs](http://wpug.net/jobs)** to see what's there.
+Head on over to ~~http&#58;&#47;&#47;wpug.net/jobs~~ to see what's there.
 And if you want to keep track of new vacancies when they become available, you can subscribe to vacancies via email or RSS.

-If you have a Windows Phone related vacancy you'd like to fill then [get in touch](mailto:jobs@wpug.net) and we'll see how we can help.
+If you have a Windows Phone related vacancy you'd like to fill then ~~get in touch~~ and we'll see how we can help.